-A selection of the works in the exhibition are vintage prints and have never been shown in a gallery setting before now, others are journalistic images, and early pictures comprising some of the first photographs Olaf took in his studio.
-Beyond this, the exhibition reveals turning points in Olaf’s work when he begins to shoot in colour, adopts carbon printing and explores new themes.
+A selection of the works in the exhibition were vintage prints and had never been shown in a gallery setting before, others were journalistic images, and early pictures comprising some of the first photographs Olaf took in his studio.
+Beyond this, the exhibition revealed turning points in Olaf’s work when he began to shoot in colour, adopt carbon printing and explore new themes.
 Olaf emerged on to the international art scene in 1988 when he was awarded first prize in the Young European Photographer competition, closely followed by an award at the Ludwig Museum in Cologne, Germany.
 In his early work, Olaf addressed subjects such as race, class, sexuality and beliefs, defining his own subjects and exploring these in black and white (Chessmen, Squares andBlacks) and in colour (Rain, Hope Grief, Dusk andDawn).
 In more recent years he has been creating images that resemble paintings or cinematic scenes, adopting the role of director as well as photographer.
 Berlin, Shanghai andPalm Springs, a three-part project, looks at renowned cities undergoing seismic change in the modern world.